qptw/qptw/README.md

 This GitHub is to showcase any and all of the projects I've been working on, whether it be for my university classes or my professional employment.

-I’m currently working as a Cloud Solutions Associate while studying CIS at Cal Poly Pomona.
+I used to be a Cloud Solutions Associate and am currently studying CIS at Cal Poly Pomona, but will be graduating in May 2026.

 You can reach me via the email in my profile if you want to connect on other platforms :3
 <!--